api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 API provider and sent back a response.
 All of this was performed without accessing the blockchain.

-Learn more about GCP resources that Airnode uses in the [Cloud Resources](/reference/airnode/latest/cloud-resources.md) doc.
+Learn more about AWS resources that Airnode uses in the [Cloud Resources](/reference/airnode/latest/cloud-resources.md) doc.